FSBO - For Sale by Owner

 "Without promotion, something terrible happens... nothing!" ~ P. T. Barnum

-Self-promotion is precisely what you have to do if you are selling your own franchise opportunity.
-The trouble is, unless you have the P. T. Barnum gift of gab, it is hard to pull off without it coming off as bragging.
+Self-promotion is exactly what you have to do if you are selling your own franchise opportunity.
+The trouble is unless you have the P. T. Barnum gift of gab, it is hard to pull off without it coming off as bragging.

 Enter third party compliments.

 A third party compliment is when you pass along good news or praise heard from another source, and the best compliment you’ll ever receive.
 Third party compliments are the closest example there is when trying to understand the psychology of buyers.